11A.9.1 Effects on smokers

 Brand share and prices

 Recommended retail prices of tobacco products increased across the market following the implementation of plain packaging.54 A study that looked at the advertised prices in retail outlets across Australia found that the price of cigarettes most prominently promoted on price boards did not fall in the months following implementation of plain packaging (as was predicted by the tobacco industry); rather, retail prices continued to increase, even at the lowest-priced end of the market.55 Results from large cross-sectional surveys of adult smokers showed an increase in the proportion of people using value brands following the introduction of plain packaging, which was attributed largely to the increased availability and affordability of such brands in smaller pack sizes.
 However, contrary to tobacco industry predictions, prices paid for cigarettes increased, with the largest increases among premium brands.

 Reported consumption by smokers and total population consumption and sales

-Across the market as a whole, Imperial Tobacco reported to its international shareholders at least an immediate decline in sales.41 Tobacco companies point to steady wholesale shipment figures of tobacco products over the period of implementation,42, 43 however it is difficult to interpret these figures given that the policy itself required companies to provide extra stock during the implementation period in order to comply with the legislation.
-Data from the Australian Government suggest a continuing decline in per capita consumption of tobacco products44 (for a detailed analysis, see Cancer Council Victoria’s fact sheet).
+Data from independent market intelligence companies and reports by tobacco companies to their shareholders suggest at least an immediate decline in sales following the implementation of plain packaging in Australia.57 Tobacco companies point to steady wholesale shipment figures of tobacco products over the period of implementation,58 , 59 however it is difficult to interpret these figures given that the policy itself required companies to provide extra stock during the implementation period in order to comply with the legislation.
+Official Australian government data shows reductions in sales, customs clearances, and population spending on tobacco products following implementation.60 , 61 (For a detailed analysis, see Cancer Council Victoria’s fact sheet).

 11A.9.3 Effects on use of illicit tobacco

 Research independent of the tobacco industry has consistently found minimal use of illicit tobacco in Australia, both before and after the introduction of plain packaging.
-Data from the National Drug Strategy Household Survey in 2016 found that only 3.8% of smokers aged 14 years and older reported currently using unbranded loose tobacco, a similar proportion to 2013 (3.6%) and lower than pre-implementation (4.9% in 2010).88 Cross-sectional surveys of smokers interviewed before, during, and one year after implementation showed no significant changes across time in the proportion of smokers reporting current use of unbranded illicit tobacco.89 A study exploring the availability of illicit tobacco in small retail outlets found no increase in retailers’ willingness to sell illicit tobacco post-implementation, and overall numbers of purchased illicit packs were negligible.50 A large national survey of current cigarette smokers conducted continuously from six months before implementation to 15 months after found no evidence of increased use of contraband cigarettes, no increase in purchase from informal sellers, and no increased use of illicit tobacco.91
+Data from the National Drug Strategy Household Survey in 2016 found that only 3.8% of smokers aged 14 years and older reported currently using unbranded loose tobacco, a similar proportion to 2013 (3.6%) and lower than pre-implementation (4.9% in 2010).88 Cross-sectional surveys of smokers interviewed before, during, and one year after implementation showed no significant changes across time in the proportion of smokers reporting current use of unbranded illicit tobacco.89 A study exploring the availability of illicit tobacco in small retail outlets found no increase in retailers’ willingness to sell illicit tobacco post-implementation, and overall numbers of purchased illicit packs were negligible.90 A large national survey of current cigarette smokers conducted continuously from six months before implementation to 15 months after found no evidence of increased use of contraband cigarettes, no increase in purchase from informal sellers, and no increased use of illicit tobacco.91

 11A.9.4 Effects on retailers